karishmakajani110/Data-Analyst-Projects/SQL/Covid 19 Data Exploration/README.md

 # COVID-19 Data Exploration using SQL

 ## Project Overview
 This project explores global COVID-19 data using SQL to analyze infection rates, mortality trends, and vaccination coverage across countries and continents.

-The analysis was conducted using Microsoft SQL Server (SSMS) on a public Kaggle dataset containing approximately 85,000 records.
+The analysis was conducted using Microsoft SQL Server (SSMS) on a public dataset containing approximately 85,000 records.

 ## Tools & Technologies
 - SQL